bdwyertech/bd_nxlog/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/bdwyertech/bd_nxlog.
+Please use the [Gitter Chat](https://gitter.im/bdwyertech/bd_nxlog) instead of filing an issue for questions.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License